NguyenAtp/NguyenAtp/README.md

 - 👋 Hi, I’m @NguyenAtp
-- 👀 I’m interested in finance, fintech, sercurity, blockchain, token economy
+- 👀 I’m interested in finance, fintech
 - 🌱 I’m currently learning finnace corporate
-- 💞️ I’m looking to collaborate on my heart :))))
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me book, cook, sleeping :VVV
+- 📫 How to reach

 <!---
 NguyenAtp/NguyenAtp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.